 Credit cards are widely accepted in Mariehamn, but less-so in other areas.

 Swedish is the only official language in Åland and is the first language of most residents.
 (The rest of Finland is officially bilingual, although Swedish is being becoming less common.)

 Many people in tourist businesses in Åland also seemed to understand English.
 However, I understand some basic Swedish and was traveling with native Swedish speakers, so there might have been less use of English than it seemed.

 There are plenty of lodging options even if you aren’t lucky enough to have a friend with a cottage on the island.

 Your first decision will be whether to stay within an easy walk of activities and dining in Mariehamn or further out – and how far out.
 There are lots of options if you have your own car, but there are also plenty of spots that can only be reached by foot, bike, or boat.
 And the car ferries can book up.

 We stayed right along the harbor in Mariehamn at the Arkipelag Hotel.
-(Use my TripAdvisor affiliate link to research and book your stay and I’ll receive a small commission at no cost to you.).

 The Arkipelag is located right at the edge of downtown, so it’s an easy walk to the main shopping area.
 It’s a casino hotel, but don’t be put-off by the casino – it’s well-separated from the hotel and my cousin turned her 10 Euros of complimentary play into €120!
 (The rest of us just played until our original €10 was gone.)
 With a pretty affordable upgrade, we got a room with a deck and a great view of the harbor and the classic cars parading by.
 It wasn’t fancy, but it was large, bright, and comfortable.